candacecodes/rx-roundtable-client/README.md

 ## Rx (Prescription) Roundtable
-A JS-based project to help manage your medications and learn more about common prescriptions and their effects.
+A JS-based project to learn about prescriptions and their side effects.

 # Getting Started with Create React App